mkaynz/mkaynz.github.io/index.md

 * 	Configured Web Application Firewalls (WAFs) to safeguard web applications from common threats like SQL injection, cross-site scripting (XSS), and distributed denial-of-service (DDoS) attacks.

-The reference architecrure below displays how CloudGuard, IAM polices, etc would be designed in OCI
+The reference architecture below displays how CloudGuard, IAM polices, etc would be designed in OCI